Emperor-Ovaltine/gideon/README.md

 - **State Issues**: Use `/savestate` to manually persist bot memory
 - **Image Generation Issues**: If `/imagine` fails, try smaller dimensions (512×512), fewer steps, or a different model.
 Some models require more kudos on AI Horde.
 - **Cloudflare Worker Issues**: Use `/cftest` to diagnose Cloudflare Worker connectivity problems.
 Remember that setting up the worker is your responsibility.
-- **D&D Adventure Issues**: If an adventure gets stuck, try ending it with `/adventure end` and starting a new one.
+- **Adventure Issues**: If an adventure gets stuck, try ending it with `/adventure end` and starting a new one.
+- **Adventure Image Generation**: If scene images aren't generating in adventure mode, make sure you have properly configured your Cloudflare Worker and tested it with `/cftest`.

 ## 📝 License